 Homeless people in Lincoln could get emergency accommodation to help them deal with icy temperatures this winter.

-The Office for National Statistics recorded a 22% rise in homeless deaths in the UK in 2018, which raised concern about the homeless in Lincoln.
+The Office for National Statistics recorded a 22% rise in homeless deaths in the UK in 2018, raising concern for the homeless in Lincoln.

-With winter months coming, homeless people are at an increased risk as the weather conditions continue to get colder and wetter.
+With winter months coming, homeless people are at an increased risk of illness and death as the weather conditions continue to get colder and wetter.

-Ric Metcalfe, the leader of the City of Lincoln Council, said: “There is a well established winter plan so that when the temperature drops below 0°C for 3 days, all the agencies together will do a sweep to try and, as far as humanly possible, get everybody off the streets.”
+Ric Metcalfe, the leader of the City of Lincoln Council, said: “There is a well-established winter plan so that when the temperature drops below freezing for 3 days, all the agencies together will do a sweep to try and, as far as humanly possible, get everybody off the streets.”

-The City Council have worked closely with YMCA who are currently refurbishing their old YMCA gym into a new homeless shelter in St Rumbold’s Street.
+The City Council have worked closely with YMCA who are currently refurbishing their old YMCA gym into a new homeless shelter on St Rumbold’s Street.

 “We’ve been working closely with YMCA in the planning and design of the new Nomad Centre.
 I think it’s going to be a transformation of the offer we have got for the night shelter element.
-However this is not the be all and end all of dealing with all of Lincoln’s homelessness problems, it is only for that relatively small number of people at the most extreme end of homelessness.”
+However, this is not the be all and end all of dealing with all of Lincoln’s homelessness problems.”

-The City Council homelessness team saw around 500 people in 2017/18 and say they managed to prevent 400 people from being homeless.
+The homelessness team at the city council saw around 500 people in 2017/18 and say they managed to prevent 400 people from being homeless.